CaptchaFox/captchafox-wordpress/readme.txt

 To learn more, please read the privacy policy at [captchafox.com/privacy](https://captchafox.com/privacy).

 == Changelog ==

+= 1.7.0 =
+* Tested on WooCommerce 9.0
+* Tested on WordPress 6.6
+* Fix widget not appearing on WordPress register page

 = 1.6.0 =
 * Tested on WooCommerce 8.7